Nainoa Thompson: Early life and career

-Currently

-Thompson currently serves as the Chair of the Board of Trustees for Kamehameha Schools (a post that his father Myron "Pinky" Thompson also held), and a member of the Board of Regents for the University of Hawaii.
+Thompson serves as the chair of the Board of Trustees for Kamehameha Schools (a post that his father Myron "Pinky" Thompson also held), and a member of the Board of Regents for the University of Hawaiʻi.

 Family and personal life

 Thompson is married to KHON-TV2 television anchor Kathy Muneno.
 They are the parents of twins.

+The success of the Hōkūleʻa's leg trip from Rarotonga landing at Waitangi on 5 December 1985 has earned him honorary membership with other crew of the canoe among the Te Tai Tokerau Māori as part of a sixth iwi named the Ngāti Ruawāhia (lit.
+"Tribe of the Arcturus") inducted by James Hēnare.